openshift/assisted-service/docs/enhancements/agents-back-to-infraenv.md

 ### Open Questions

+- Should we support in the future to Unbind a single Host that is in installation phases?
 - If the installation already started, should there be a mechanism to signal the Agent to stop the installation and register again?
 (Optimization path, instead of rebooting the host if Agent is still running)

 ### UI Impact